aolney/jedm-reviewer-finder/JedmReviewerFinder/README.md

 * [dotnet SDK](https://www.microsoft.com/net/download/core) 2.0.0 or higher
 * [node.js](https://nodejs.org) 4.8.2 or higher
-* npm5: JS package manager
+* npm: JS package manager

 Although is not a Fable requirement, on macOS and Linux you'll need [Mono](http://www.mono-project.com/) for other F# tooling like Paket or editor support.